Skip to main content

 To support such research, the IPUMS Global Health team received a 2023 supplemental grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development, or NICHD (3R01HD069471-12S1).

 Data are available on: Hub resources include data integration walkthroughs, dataset explanations, spatial data processes, and more.
-Datasets referenced include CHIRPS, CHIRTS, NVDI, VIIRS, and more.
+Datasets referenced include CHIRPS, CHIRTS, NDVI, VIIRS, and more.
 See a sample of the numerous resources below:

 Citation: IPUMS.
 (2026, March 16).
 Supporting Research on Extreme Weather and Health.
 IPUMS DHS Spatial Analysis and Health Research Hub. https://tech.popdata.org/dhs-research-hub/about.html